-do / do not (delete as applicable) give my consent for this information to published on registers that the ICB holds.
-If consent is NOT given please give reasons: Signed: Date: Signed Position: (Line Manager or Director of Governance and Board Secret Date: ary where applicable): Return to the nencicb-sun.governance@nhs.net as soon as pra acticable but no later than 28 days after the interest arises.
+I do / do not (delete as applicable) give my consent for this information to published on registers that the ICB holds.
+If consent is NOT given please give reasons:

+Signed: Date:

+oignea.
+Dutc.

+Signed Position: Date:

+(Line Manager or Director of f Governance and Board Secretary where applicable):

+Return to the nencicb-sun.governance@nhs.net as soon as practicable but no later than 28 days after the interest arises.